 "Look, we can do this they easy way, or the hard way, but the only way you'll be leaving is in handcuffs so you might as well give up now," Kid Flash said.

 "I'll think I'll take my chances with the hard way," she said.
-Then she lunged, there was a sickening crack as her hand connected with his nose.
-Robin tried to punch her in the gut, but she caught his hand, almost like she'd been expecting it.
+Then she lunged, there was a sickening crack as her foot connected with Kid Flash's nose.
+He stumbled back, and Robin lunged forward.
+He tried to punch her in the gut, but she caught his hand, almost like she'd been expecting it.
 Then he tried to hit her head with his other hand, with the same result.
 Their arms were crossed, and she pulled them down, then up like a hand shake to kids would come up with.
 The motion was familiar too, like he'd done it thousands of times before, but before he could think too hard about it, she ducked and Kid's foot hit him in the face.
 Of course it was probably the kick that triggered the memory.